The Oklahoma Court of Civil Appeals Addresses Whether the District Court's Finding That the Parties Owned Certain Property in Equal Shares was Proper.

 ABOUT MUNSON & MCMILLIN

-Founded in 2007, Munson & McMillin, PC, is a mid-sized law firm with offices in Edmond and Tulsa, Oklahoma with a focus on oil and gas, business litigation, cannabis, estate planning, and real estate law.
+Founded in 2007, Munson & McMillin, PC, is a mid-sized law firm with offices in Edmond and Tulsa, Oklahoma with a focus on oil and gas, business litigation, estate planning, and real estate law.

 CONTACTING MUNSON & MCMILLIN